thatsparrow/thatsparrow.github.io/README.md

 Jann's Current Website
 ===========================

-The plan was to do less than 63/112/0 lines of HTML/CSS/JS.
-I failed.
+The plan was to use less than 200 lines of HTML/CSS/JS.
+Fuck that shit, I said.

 Copyright and License:
 - [Demo](http://www.jannbenjam.in)